Home / Comparisons / Rocket Languages vs Pimsleur

 New Voice Coach

-The first advantage for Pimsleur is their new speech recognition software called Voice Coach.
-In my opinion, both companies’ speech tech is really solid, but Pimsleur has an edge.
+The first advantage for Pimsleur is their speech recognition software called Voice Coach.
+In my opinion, both companies’ speech tech is solid, but Pimsleur has an edge here.

 Rocket actually uses Google’s web speech API, which is solid in its own right, but where they differ is in how they use their tech.

-Rocket let’s their software operate in the background of every speech-based reinforcement drill, while Pimsleur’s Voice Coach feature is more of a dedicated tool.
+Rocket lets their speech software, Rocket Record, operate in the background of every speech-based reinforcement drill, while Pimsleur’s Voice Coach is more of a dedicated tool.
+You can jump into the Voice Coach anytime for extra practice whenever you want it.

 Pimsleur Voice Coach